Relationship to SDGs

 |Carry out anti-corruption training||Carry out training and follow-ups for domestic and overseas parties with authority to accept/make orders|

-We have set up a Compliance Committee that is chaired by our CEO, and also established a Group Code of Conduct (revised in April 2019 to enhance the group compliance system).
-Meanwhile, we are also carrying out activities to ensure compliance, equity, and morality within the Group.
+We have set up a Compliance Committee that is chaired by our CEO and we are carrying out activities to ensure compliance, equity, and morality within the Group in accordance with our Group Code of Conduct.
 As a part of these activities, we are conducting company-wide compliance training to raise the compliance awareness of each of our employees.

-Operation of Internal Reporting Systems Based on the Whistleblower Protection Act, we established new internal reporting system regulations and operating standards across the Group in 2018, and we are currently running on this system.
-In addition to the internal reporting desk, we have established a multi-lingual external reporting desk (with neutral external contractors).
-Anonymous reports are accepted by this reporting desk, and in addition to employees of Daifuku and the Daifuku Group, ongoing business partners are also free to use this system.
-The Whistleblower Bureau is responsible for the administration of this system, and verifies the facts of the report, determines the course of action to take, and handles investigations among other duties.
+The rules primarily set forth that the Internal Reporting Secretariat is responsible for the administration of the system, verifies the facts of report, determines the course of action to take, and handles investigations among other duties.
 Investigations differ depending on the severity of the reported case, the degree of urgency, and whether or not there is involvement of upper management.
 Should a compliance problem be identified through the investigation, corrective action and measures to prevent a recurrence are taken.
-Critical problems are reported to the Compliance Committee and the Auditors Board.
-The confidentiality of people involved in internal report work is maintained and we work to protect whistleblowers from unfair treatment deriving from their act of filing a report.
+Critical problems are reported to the Compliance Committee and the Audit & Supervisory Board.
+In addition, we impose an obligation to confidentiality on those involved in whistleblowing operations and protect whistleblowers so that they will not receive any disadvantageous treatment for filing a report.

 The CEO sends out messages to all employees via the company intranet to communicate the CEO’s stance on compliance.
 We are also providing continual education and awareness on compliance to all employees through various training programs, so as to thoroughly familiarize everyone with corporate ethics.

-As business transactions with various countries and regions continue to increase with the globalization of business, we have been strengthening compliance education on anti-corruption laws and competition laws in each country.
-Also, for level-specific employee training programs, such as those for new employees and newly appointed managers, we are making efforts to establish and spread an awareness of compliance by ensuring the observance of various laws including the subcontractors act and security export control policies, as well as holding lectures on respecting human rights and outlining professional ethics.
-In fiscal 2019, we held 14 types of training and education events (target was 14 or more).
+As business transactions with various countries and regions continue to increase with the globalization of business, in addition to complying with the various laws of each country, including anti-corruption laws and security export control laws, we are making efforts to establish and spread an awareness of compliance by holding lectures on respecting human rights and outlining professional ethics.
+In fiscal 2020, we held 17 types of training and education events (target was 15 or more).

 - Position-specific training